MohammadMaftoun/AI-in-Production-Projects/README.md

 # 1. Image Classification API with TensorFlow Serving

 Build and deploy a deep learning model for image classification using TensorFlow.
-This project covers training the model, containerizing it with Docker, and deploying it using TensorFlow Serving with a REST API for real-time predictions.
+This project covers training the model, containerizing it with Docker, and deploying it utilizing TensorFlow Serving with a REST API for real-time predictions.

     Tools: TensorFlow, Docker, REST API, Kubernetes
     Key Topics: Model deployment, scalable API, containerization